jhm1909/claj/README.md

 ## How to build
 Pre-build releases can be found in the [releases section](https://github.com/Xpdustry/claj-v2/releases), but if you want to build the project yourself, follow the steps above.

 To build the client version, simply run the command ``./gradlew client:build``.
-The jar file will be located in the root directory and named ``claj-client.jar``.
+The jar file will be located in the root directory and named ``claj-v2-client.jar``.

 To build the server version, simply run the command ``./gradlew server:build``.
-The jar file will be located in the root directory and named ``claj-server.jar``.
+The jar file will be located in the root directory and named ``claj-v2-server.jar``.

 ## How it works